CMU-313/spring23-nodebb-team-chi/career_model/README.md

 This model should eventually be connected with the career page within NodeBB to allow recruiters to view a prediction of a student applicant's likeliness to be a good employee to hire.

+## Deployment
+This model is deployed to a [separate repository](https://github.com/JimChen2002/s23-docker-recitation) and the API can be accessed at the predict endpoint: https://red-haze-9902.fly.dev/predict.

 ## Setup
 1. (Optional) Set up a [virtual environment](https://docs.python.org/3/library/venv.html) for Python
 2. Run `pip install -r requirements.txt` to install all dependencies